 While buying GOOGL stock would invest one in quantum computing, it will not come cheap.
-The stock currently trades at a forward price-to-earnings (P/E) ratio of 27.29.
-While not as high as some, it exceeds S&P 500 averages.
+The stock currently trades at a forward price-to-earnings (P/E) ratio of 21.

 AT&T (NYSE:T) probably does not strike investors as an obvious quantum computing stock.
 The telecom giant is best known for telephone service in past decades and internet and wireless services today.
 Most of the focus for future technology has revolved around 5G wireless service.

 What makes T stock one of the best stocks in quantum has come from the company’s research arm, AT&T Labs.
 The company has no plans to build quantum computers.
 However, they view quantum from the standpoint of minimizing latency.

 They envision two network edges.
 The 5G edge will be one.
 Another edge involves a quantum-based edge where the data follows the user.
 Hence it will use quantum computing so large amounts of data do not overtax its network.

 Due to factors related to 5G, T stock trades at a bargain.
 This slow growth is likely due to the high costs of the 5G rollout.
 Analysts only expect 1.8% average annual profit growth over the next five years.
 However, T stock offers benefits value investors should not ignore.
 First, T trades at a forward P/E ratio of just over nine.
 This comes in over 50% below its five-year average P/E of 10.55.